Develop Emotional Intelligence Skills – The One Skill That Transforms Every Relationship You Have

 Think about the leaders, mentors, or friends who impacted your life most.
 Chances are, it wasn’t their technical expertise—it was their emotional resonance.

-In today’s fast-paced digital world, emotional intelligence isn’t just an advantage—it’s survival armor.
+In today’s fast-paced digital world, emotional intelligence isn’t just an advantage—it’s survival armour.

 Emotionally intelligent people: